 |New digital tools to predict exacerbations much earlier, enabling patients to receive the right treatment sooner, stay out of hospital and avoid permanent lung damage.||New diagnostics to better detect and quantify infectious pathogens, improve clinical decision making and reduce the risk of antibiotic resistance and ineffective care.||New therapies, including repurposed drugs, to expand the range of treatment options available to patients, whilst aiming to reduce side-effects and overall burden of care.|

 LifeArc is committing £10m to fund up to five collaborative projects that seek to repurpose existing therapies and compounds as new treatments for bronchiectasis and cystic fibrosis.
-Interested parties are invited to submit an expression of interest by 15 February 2023.
+The expression of interest phase has now closed.
+Successful applicants will be announced later in 2023.

 LifeArc is partnering with researchers at Royal Papworth Hospital NHS Foundation Trust to fund new UK-wide trials investigating if machine learning technology can transform how people living with chronic respiratory conditions manage their health.